 As a supervisor, you play an important role in workplace violence prevention whether it is explaining policy, assessing situations, addressing behaviors, or reporting incidents.
 This course will define workplace violence, provide you with information regarding planning and prevention, identify risk factors and warning signs, and discuss threats and threatening behavior.
 We will then define domestic violence in the workplace and discuss how to respond.

-This course will provide supervisors with the foundational knowledge to recognize and manage reasonable accommodation requests.
-It will begin by looking at the direct and indirect benefits, for the organization, in providing reasonable accommodations.
-It will define each reasonable accommodation category and the six basic types of reasonable accommodations.
-Next, it will discuss organization responsibilities as they relate to reasonable accommodations.
-Lastly, it will define and provide examples of undue hardship.
-Supervisors will also walk away with numerous reasonable accommodation resources.
+This course provides supervisors with the foundational knowledge to recognize and manage reasonable accommodation requests.
+It begins by looking at the direct and indirect benefits, for the organization, in providing reasonable accommodations.
+It defines each reasonable accommodation category and the six basic types of reasonable accommodations.
+Next, it discusses organization responsibilities as they relate to reasonable accommodations.
+Lastly, it defines and provides examples of undue hardship.
+Supervisors will walk away with numerous reasonable accommodation resources.

 Accessibility is important to serving people with disabilities.
 Government agencies have to make sure that everyone can access information.
 Businesses benefit by providing information on their products and services to all segments of the market.
 We have compiled training videos from Microsoft into four eLearning courses.